-- The system will allow Instructor to create an assignment that has the following properties: - i.
-Begin Date/Time - ii.
-Due Date/Time - iii.
-Last Accepted Date/Time - iv.
-Assignment Title and Description - v.
-Total Score Possible. - The system will allow an old assignment to be selected and any of the above values to be modified to create a new assignment. - The system will allow Instructor to include Unit Tests with assignment. - The system will allow Instructor to include checkboxes that will modify student score when being graded. - The system will allow submissions for assignments only between Begin Date/Time and Last Accepted Date/Time. - The system will allow multiple submissions and only generate Report for the most recent submission. - The system will display compiled code and Report to student when they submit code.
-This report will include passed/failed unit tests and score if applicable. - The system will provide, at request of Head Instructor, a file containing students' scores for an assignment as well as other necessary information in a format that it can be manually checked and then submitted to blackboard. - The system will allow the creation of a new Class with the following properties: - i.
-Name - ii.
-Semester ID - iii.
-Dates(?) - iv.
-Add accounts with following properties: - 1.
-NetID - 2.
-Type (Instructor/Student) - 3.
-Section - 4.
-Grading Group - The system will allow multiple accounts to be added at once via upload file of comma separated values. - The system will allow account to be added by manually typing required properties. - The system will divide workload of Instructors according to Grading Group.
+- 3. The page will have itemized numberboxes from the assignment creation - 4.
+The page will have a numberboxes that will allow the instructor to modify the final grade manually - 5.
+There will be a text input for the instructor to enter notes. - iv.
+The system will implement locks to prevent race-conditions when multiple instructors are grading the same assignment. - v.
+The system will alert the instructor when cheating is detected. - Cheating Detection Front End - i.
+Cheating Report will be received from the Back End Grader. - ii.
+Cheating Reports will be linked from the Grading page. - iii.
+Cheating Reports will include links to submissions that are similar. - Grade Submission Front End - i.
+The system will provide, at request of Head Instructor, a file containing students' scores for an assignment as well as other necessary information in a format that it can be manually checked and then submitted to blackboard. - ii.
+Grades will also be viewable by the students via the Front End. - Class Editing - i.
+The system will allow the creation of a new Class with the following properties: - 1.
+Name - Semester ID. - 3.
+Dates(?) - 4.
+Add accounts with following properties: - a.
+NetID - b.
+Type (Instructor/Student) - c.
+Section - d.
+Grading Group - ii.
+The system will allow multiple accounts to be added at once via upload file of comma separated values. - iii.
+The system will allow account to be added by manually typing required properties.